Plurax/hotwiregame/README.md

 # Sound

+For use of the pitches copy them from https://www.arduino.cc/en/Tutorial/toneMelody.

 The sketch uses an active buzzer on A3.
 The code currently plays a short beep if the player touches the wire.
 If the player touches B and returns to A a short melody is played.